Jack Harris (broadcaster): Career

 As of 2020, he hosts AM Tampa Bay on WFLA in Tampa as well as offering his voice to various charity events around the Bay area.
 He is an inductee of the Tampa Bay Sports Hall of Fame.

 Other awards and honors include: "Communicator of the Year" Tampa Toastmasters Club1980, the only media member of President Gerald Ford's WIN committee (Whip Inflation Now) in 1975, MOR Disk Jockey of the Year' finalist for Billboard Magazine, Sandra Freedman proclaimed Jack Harris Day on September 1, 1989, Mayor Pam Iorio proclaimed March 16, 2011 as Jack Harris Day, Mayor Dick Greco, proclaimed Jack Harris Day on June 15, 1998 and Jack Harris Month, October 1995 and was given the Key to the City of Tampa March 2003, Children's Home Network 2010 Helen Davis Award, MacDill Air Force Base Honorary commander, and the Tom McEwen Community Advocate Award by Moffitt Cancer Center.

+In late March 2023, as Iheart radio cut budgets, he was let go.